dreasgrech/AssettoCorsaRealisticTrackday/lib/ac_apps/README.md

   2. `offset`: `number` Offset in meters, negative for left, positive for right.

   3. `overrideAiAwareness`: `boolean?` Default value: `false`.
-## Function physics.setAISpline(carIndex, filename)
+## Function physics.setAISpline(carIndex, filename, aiHintsFilename)
 If not loaded yet, loads new AI spline in background and uses it instead of main API spline.
-Experimental.

   Parameters:

   1. `carIndex`: `integer` 0-based car index.

-  2. `filename`: `string` Full path to a spline file.
+  2. `filename`: `string|nil` Path to a spline file.
+Pass `nil` to reset the spline.
+Default value: `nil`.

+  3. `aiHintsFilename`: `string|nil` Path to “ai_hints.ini” file.
+Added in 0.3.0.
+Each new value creates a new spline, so please don’t use it excessively.
+If you need to limit speed dynamically, consider using dedicated functinos.
+Default value: `nil`.

   Returns: